 Old Brewery, German Technology Museum

 The craft is making a resurgence in Berlin and the rest of the world.
-The historic brewery gives an insight into the methods used in the past.
+The historic brewery shows the methods used in the past.

-Set over four levels, the brewery exhibition shows the developments of brewing from the manual craft brewers of the 19th century, before industry and science changed the art of brewing.
+The four levels of the the brewery exhibition shows the developments of brewing.
+From the manual craft brewers of the 19th century, before industry and science changed the art of brewing.

 The copper vats in the brewing room date back to 1909, with shining hand wheels and pipes which were used as part of the manual brewing methods.